 Proposals for modifications to the Handbook may originate from the faculty (individual faculty, faculty committees or groups, the Faculty Council), the Dean or the President.
 Proposals for changes from the faculty must be submitted first to the Faculty Council and the Dean, and then communicated to the faculty as a whole by the Faculty Council.
 Any changes should be the result of adoption through a faculty majority vote, after proper consultation with the faculty.
-Final approval by the President is required for all such changes.
-The President will inform the Board of Trustees about the Handbook changes and if appropriate seek their approval.
-The date(s) of such approval(s) and the parties to the approval must appear as noted below.
+To be considered within a given academic year, a proposal for modification must be submitted to Faculty Council and the Dean's Office no later than the normally scheduled March Faculty Meeting.
+Accompanying language for the Faculty Handbook must be part of the faculty meeting discussion.
+A faculty majority vote is required for approval of any proposed handbook changes brought to a Faculty Meeting for discussion.